 The Maryland Court of Appeals decided this morning Chesson v.
 Montgomery Mutual, a mold exposure workers’ compensation case.
 I don’t handle mold or workers’ comp cases.
 But this case has implications for any tort cases involving the question of what opinions an expert can render at trial.
 Experts almost always come into play in personal injury cases, but as with anything in law, there are certain rules governing their use.

-Bonus Take Home Message
+Bonus Take-Home Message

-The opinion provides a rich analysis of what is required under Frye-Reed and should be read by anyone who is trying complex medical causation cases.
+The opinion provides a rich analysis of what is required under Frye-Reed and it should be read by anyone who is trying complex medical causation cases.

-Here are some more personal injury-centric expert posts:
+Here are more personal injury-centric expert posts: